apache/incubator-kie-kogito-runtimes/addons/common/flyway/README.md

 * Multi DB Support: a single module can provide SQL scripts for different DB vendors (and default as a fallback) that will be loaded depending on the application configuration

-> *IMPORTANT*: The usage of this add-on should be reserved only for development/test/examples purposes and not it is not recommended
+> *IMPORTANT*: The usage of this add-on should be reserved only for development/test/examples purposes, and it is not recommended
 > using it in productive environments.

 ## KIE Flyway Module Configuration

-In order to allow the *KIE Flyway Initializer* identify the DB needs of a specific component (`extensions` or `add-on`) the component has meet the following requirements:
+In order to allow the *KIE Flyway Initializer* identify the DB needs of a specific component (`extensions` or `add-on`) the component has to meet the following requirements:

 * Provide a `kie-flyway.properties` descriptor file in `/src/main/resources/META-INF/kie-flyway.properties`.
 The file should provide the following information: